Saturday, December 4 at 1:00pm to 5:00pm

 The event will also be livestreamed.

 Admission is free.
-RSVP beginning Monday, July 26, at 10 a.m.
+RSVP at the link below.

 Dictee is the pathbreaking and genre-defying magnum opus of internationally renowned artist Theresa Hak Kyung Cha, whose practice encompassed conceptual, visual, performance, film, and video art and creative writing across three languages.
 Posthumously published in 1982, the profoundly influential book continues to underscore the urgency of experimental memory work and challenge the boundaries between written text, speech, performance, and image.
 Dictee is widely taught across fields including literary studies, arts-based practice, American studies, ethnic studies, and gender and sexuality studies.